Momingcoder/cnprep/README.rst

 Attention
 -----------
-The URL extractor only support 'http(s)' and 'www' with ASCII
+The URL extractor only support ASCII